benwiz/graphics/NOTES.md

   - Color(s) for points, edges, shapes.
 Will have to do some rearchitecting of core code.
     - Maybe allow a color palette

-- Finding edges can be optimized.

 - Later
   - Mouse effects on vertices
+  - Finding edges can be optimized a lot
+  - Finding triangles can be optimized a little, probably
+  - Use more traditional graph organization like an adjacency list
     - Storing results in adj list will require updates throughout the code.
 But having those updates will be valuable before starting the C version of this project.
 But using an adj. list does _not_ necessarily mean I should get rid of the vertices list or edges list.
 I probably should have a graph class or a graph interface.
     - https://www.geeksforgeeks.org/implementation-graph-javascript/
     - I had a lot of trouble finding 3-cycles and N-cycles using adjacency lists on my first attempt